 06. Circular Graveyard – Charleston, South Carolina.

 Right next to the Circular Congregation Church, this cemetery was built around 1681 and it was quickly filled up with the bodies of many Revolutionary War heroes.
 Visitors constantly report sightings of ghostly wraiths and vanishing figures stalking the graveyard.
 Soldiers, twinkling in the moonlight almost ephemeral, fading into shadows.
-South Carolina history full of places like this.
+South Carolina’s history causes it to be full of places like this.

 It is a common sight, all around the country, to have spots haunted by restless warriors of some great battle of struggle.